Key Points on VO2 Max:

 - Repeat steps 3 & 4 two more times (27 total minutes of intervals).

 - Cool down with 10-15 minutes of easy riding.

 The Bottom Line On VO2 Max In Endurance Athletes

 While VO2 Max is very important as it relates to endurance training, there is one other thing endurance athletes should focus on improving for maximal performance.
-Part 2 of this article will discuss this and be published this Friday.
+Part 2 of this article will discuss this.